+FROM: DATE:

+FROM:

-TO: All Faculty and Staff FROM: DATE: SUBJECT: SCHOOL SAFETY PLAN EMERGEN CY ASSIGNMENTS Every year the School Safety Team must review review we want to make sure that we have made members to emergency response teams. • Please take a minute to fill out this questionnaire skills, and aptitudes.
-We will use the responses to Plan reflects the best use of all of our skills.
-Pleas emergency, plans and assignments are flexible, or o make sure that our school's School Safety se remember that in the event of an NAME: ROOM: I HAVE HAD THE FOLLOWING TRAINING: ☐ Red Cross First Aid/CPR/AED Safety Training ☐ Advanced First Aid Red Cross □ CERT Outdoor Survival Class□ Military Firefighter/Law Enforcement□ Other: Disaster Class I HAVE THE FOLLOWING SKILLS: ☐ Construction/Hand Tools Rescue ☐ First Aid Medical ☐ Hazardous Materials □ Other: I FEEL THAT MY SKILLS WOULD BE BEST USI ☐ First Aid Team ☐ Search & Rescue Team ☐ Security/Utilities Team ☐ Psychological First Aid Team ☐ Assembly Area ☐ Request Gate ☐ Reunion Gate ED WITH: Please return this form to: by
+SUBJECT: SCHOOL SAFETY PLAN EMERGE ENCY ASSIGNMENTS

+Every year the School Safety Team must review review we want to make sure that we have made members to emergency response teams. w our school's School Safety Plan.
+As part of that de the best decisions as we assign staff

+Please take a minute to fill out this questionnair skills, and aptitudes.
+We will use the responses Plan reflects the best use of all of our skills.
+Ple emergency, plans and assignments are flexible to make sure that our school's School Safety ease remember that in the event of an

+NAME: ROOM:

+I HAVE HAD THE FOLLOWING TRAINING:

+☐ Red Cross First Aid/CPR/AED ☐ CERT Outdoor Survival Class

+Safety Training ☐ Military Firefighter/Law Enforcement

+Advanced First Aid Red CrossDisaster Class ☐ Other:

+I HAVE THE FOLLOWING SKILLS:

+□ Construction/Hand Tools Rescue ☐ First Aid Medical

+☐ Hazardous Materials ☐ Other:

+I FEEL THAT MY SKILLS WOULD BE BEST U SED WITH:

+☐ First Aid Team

+☐ Search & Rescue Team

+☐ Security/Utilities Team

+Psychological First Aid Team

+☐ Assembly Area

+☐ Request Gate

+☐ Reunion Gate

+Please return this form to: by